presingh2847/location-react-app/README.md

 - Once extracted, use your favorite code editor to open the project.
 You should see location-client, Nginx, server folders

 - On your terminal change directory to point to the location-client directory and execute this command: `docker build -f Dockerfile -t location-client .`
 The above command will create an image called client on Docker.
 To test it, we will create a container that will help us run this image.
 Here is the command to do so:
 `docker run -it -p 4001:3000 client`

 -To create the server image run:

 `docker build -f Dockerfile -t server .`
-To create a container to execute the server image, run:
+-To create a container to execute the server image, run:

 `docker run -it -p 4002:3001 server`

 -Run and test the fully containerized application instance Everything is now ready.

-On your project root directory, execute the following command to run the docker-compose.yml file.
+ -On your project root directory, execute the following command to run the docker-compose.yml file.

 `docker-compose up --build`
 This will build and run all the containers in Docker.